opentracing/opentracing.io/content/guides/python/quickstart.md

 # Viewing Traces

 Finally, we'll add some tags to see which of our web requests worked, and which ones didn't.
 This will mean adding tags to our requests, and filtering them on our backend.

+To do this, we simply set tags for our requests in the proper `try` and `except` states.